Category Archives: Garden Tips

 • Divide perennials and herbs.

-• Pick peas often to encourage the plant to produce more.
+• Pick peas often to encourage the plants to produce more.

 • Spread ashes from wood fires on your vegetable beds.